 Now, just because relationships trigger healing doesn’t mean you should stay in toxic or harmful situations.
 Please whenever there’s a huge, giant red flag, run!

 I know, I know, we, as women, try to make things work, try to see the best, and oftentimes don’t want to see all the warning signs because we so want it to work.
-We may have already invested so much, and we do we see the potential, right?!
+We may have already invested so much, and do we see the potential, right?!
 However, that can lead us down a dangerous path.
-And that is why we always gotta listen to our feminine intuition.
+And that is why we always have to listen to our feminine intuition.
 Ask yourself: “How do I feel around them?”; “Do they make me feel safe?”, “Can I be myself around them?”

 Red flags can include manipulation, constant criticism, a lack of support, or behaviors that make you feel unsafe or undervalued.
 For example, if your partner frequently belittles your achievements or dismisses your feelings, that’s a major red flag.
 Trust your gut—if something feels off, it probably is.